-As of December 31, 2020, two shareholders each owned 10% or more of the Portfolio's total outstanding shares comprising 76% of the Portfolio.
-One of the shareholders is a related party and comprises 65% of the Portfolio.
+As of December 31, 2020, three shareholders each owned 10% or more of the Portfolio's total outstanding shares comprising 60% of the Portfolio.
+One of the shareholder is a related party of the Portfolio and comprises 33% of the Portfolio.
 Related parties may include, but are not limited to, the investment adviser and its affiliates, affiliated broker dealers, fund of funds and directors or employees of the Trust or Adviser.